kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index-2024.md

 - This can be delivered with more personality than the report.
 - Below are some ideas for organization.
 This organizational structure is not required - it is just here to be helpful.
 - Note that you will submit your slides
+- Note that for your presentation, the following is helpful [1 screen in Meet on Windows: you see notes in Presenter View; audience sees full screen slides](https://youtu.be/f5CnGm3WizM?feature=shared).
+I recommend watching this.

 #### Title Slide (30 seconds)